You are here: Home » German Immigration Lawyer for Private & Business Clients » How to Get German Citizenship: German Immigration Lawyer Advice

 • Has passed the naturalization test on the German legal and social order.

-Once the applicant has these factors in their favour and is looking to get German citizenship by naturalization, they must apply for it by correctly filling out the necessary paperwork.
-Should you experience any difficulties or require further advice, assistance or support in this application, please contact our lawyers directly.
-Our page on “German Citizenship by Naturalization ” provides further insight into the legal requirements, exceptions, and other aspects of German law on naturalization.
+Once the applicant has these factors in their favour and wants to get German citizenship by residency, they must apply for it by correctly filling out the necessary paperwork.
+Should you experience any difficulties or require further advice, assistance or support in this application, please do not hesitate to contact our lawyers directly.

 How to get German Citizenship through Marriage